GenomeDK/genomedk-docs/docs/sharing-data.rst

 sometimes you need to share data with collaborators or services that do not have access to GenomeDK.
 You can do this with **data shares**.

+.. admonition:: Closed zone...

+    Data shares, of course, do not work in closed zones.

 Creating a share
 ================